 6. Requires Self-motivation and Efficient Time Management Skills

 E-learning gives you the freedom to learn at your own pace.
-You get the flexibility to choose when to learn the materials.
+You get the flexibility to choose when to know the materials.
 While this benefits the most, it comes with the cost of motivating yourself.

 In a conventional classroom, you have to follow a set curriculum and have a schedule that you need to follow.
-You also have other students around you to put you in the right mindset.
+You also have other students around you who can put you in the right mindset.
 According to our time management statistics, 87% of college students claim that practicing time management skills helps them do better.
-When you are learning by yourself, it can be challenging to manage your time efficiently and ensure that you meet deadlines.
+When you are learning by yourself, managing your time efficiently and ensuring that you meet deadlines can be challenging.

 7. The Practical Component of Learning Suffers

-E-learning platforms take a more theory-based approach and focus mainly on theoretical knowledge rather than practical abilities.
 The reason for this boils down to the fact that it is simply easier to implement theoretical lectures than practical ones in an online learning platform.
-Due to this, fields where more practice is required lag behind in e-learning.
+Due to this, fields requiring more practice lag behind in e-learning.

 8. Limited to Certain Disciplines Only

-This point is related to what we have discussed above.
-Every discipline of education cannot be effectively taught in e-learning.
 At least in the current scenario, e-learning is more appropriate for fields that focus on theoretical knowledge rather than fields like medical science, which ask for a more practical approach.
 While things may differ in the future, we cannot wholly teach all fields through e-learning.

 9. Lack of Development of Communication Skills

-E-learning is a very effective learning mode, but it still lacks in some areas.
-Students attain theoretical knowledge at their convenience, but often, their communication skills are neglected.
 This happens mainly due to a lack of face-to-face communication between students and teachers.
 Lack of development of communication skills would lead to students having theoretical knowledge but not knowing how to impart this knowledge to others effectively.

 As an introvert, I thought it would eliminate my interaction with other people.
 However, I noticed my communication skills were impacted, too.
 I tackle the problem by working on my communication skills separately (another hard work, yay!)